>AFFILIATE DISCLOSURE: As an Amazon Associate I earn from qualifying purchases. As an eBay affiliate I earn from qualifying purchases.

 The 3K does not have this feature.

-That said, I’ve talked ad nauseam on why DSD/high PCM doesn’t matter, and if you’re interested in that, click here.
+That said, I’ve talked ad nauseam on why DSD/high PCM doesn’t matter, so if you’re interested in that, click here.

-Before I go on a rant, I’ll just say that 16/44, and 24/44 are perfectly fine and there’s no reason to pursue files above that.
+Before I go on a rant, I’ll just say that 16/44, and 24/44 are perfectly fine and there’s no reason to pursue files above those.

 Other than that, both the 3K and BTR5 gather plenty of fingerprints and have both 2.5mm and 3.5mm headphone outputs.
 Both support up to 32-bit/384kHz as well as Native DSD up to 256, and both can be paired with 2 devices at once.